We are filling in for Sean on the Sean Hannity Radio Show.

 The Senate can only handle one bill at a time?

-Because it takes a while, you gotta go through several votes, procedural votes.
+You've got to go through several votes, procedural votes.

 It slows things down.

-And that can be good if you're preventing bad stuff, and most of the stuff they're passing is bad.
+And most of the stuff they're passing is bad.

 But there's a chance I will give them consent tonight.

-And the leverage I have of blocking these bills is that I have two amendments that they'll defeat me on, but I will bring forward the American people know that we care, some of us.
+And the leverage I have of blocking these bills is that I have two amendments that they'll defeat me on, but I will bring forward the American people and know that we care, some of us.

-I will put forward something called the Government Shutdown Prevention Act, and if I get a vote on that and may let them bring all the bills up tonight, even though I will vote against the bills.
+And if I get a vote on that, may let them bring all the bills up tonight, even though I will vote against the bills.

-The government shutdown prevention act says when there's not an agreement, when there's an impasse and government's gonna shut down, it doesn't shut down, it just continues funding, but with six percent less funding.
+The Government Shutdown Prevention Act says when there's not an agreement, when there's an impasse, and government's going to shut down, it doesn't shut down.

-And that's a pretty significant cut and uh would probably draw people back to the negotiating table because they don't like the idea of cutting.
+And that's a pretty significant cut and would probably draw people back to the negotiating table because they don't like the idea of cutting.

-So by the time you get to 2036, it would be uh it would go from 67 to 70, and people are like, oh, you don't like old people, do you?
+So by the time you get to 2036, it would be from 67 to 70.

-It's like no, I aspire to be an old person.
+It's like, no, I aspire to be an old person.

 I want to save it for what I am there.

-I want to save it for all the the rest of the next generation, and you can't save it if you don't fix it.
+I want to save it for all the rest of the next generation.

 And you can't just keep adding expenses.

-This may be the first time we voted on it since eighty-three, and I will lose, but it'll be it'll pre-sage or give uh four notice to the to the people what's coming and that this vote will have to happen again eventually will have to be done.
+And I will lose, but it'll presage or give forenotice to the people what's coming and that this vote will have to happen again.

-Uh you really come up with some amazing policy ideas.
+You really come up with some amazing policy ideas.

 So instead of doing the same thing over and over again and expecting a different result, you come up with some amazing reform ideas.

-Another great idea that I I I don't know if you actually introduced legislation, but you talked about the fact of having transparency if an amendment is offered to a bill actually have some explanation of who actually wrote the bill.
+Another great idea that I don't know if you actually introduced legislation, but you talked about the fact of having transparency.

 Was that a lobbyist?

-Who was it that Actually wrote that legislation.
+Who was it that actually wrote that legislation?

-Because if we keep doing the same thing, uh the Democrats at some point are probably going to come to power again, and we're going to keep having these same problems over and over again.
+Because if we keep doing the same thing, the Democrats at some point are probably going to come to power again, and we're going to keep having these same problems over and over again.

-How optimistic are you with the new administration, with the new House and Senate, that we're actually going to get changes to the manner in which we do things, uh, not just the cuts, which of course are important as well.
+How optimistic are you with the new administration, with the new House and Senate, that we're actually going to get changes to the manner in which we do things, not just the cuts, which of course are important as well.

 Well, I think you bring out a good point as far as that the process makes a difference in what ultimately the result is.

-There's 12 different departments of government, there's 12 different spending bills.
+There's 12 different spending bills.

-If you pass 11 of them, and then the 12th one is the treasury, and you say I don't want 80,000 new IRS agents.
+If you pass 11 of them, and then the 12th one is the Treasury, and you say, I don't want 80,000 new IRS agents.

 We control the House of Representatives.